britram/rains-prototype/draft-trammell-rains-protocol.md

 Since assertion lifetime management is based on a real-time clock expressed in UTC, RAINS servers MUST use a clock synchronization protocol such as NTP
 {{RFC5905}}.

+RAINS servers MAY coalesce assertion lifetimes, e.g. using only the most recent valid-until time in their cache management.
+This implies that an assertion with valid signatures in time intervals (T1, T2) and (T3, T4) such that T3 > T2 may be cached during the interval (T2, T3) as well.
+Authorites MUST NOT rely on non-caching or non-availability of assertions during such intervals.

 ## Secret Key Management